Random-Coder-Dude/Obsidian-Vault/1000 - Science/1100 - Chemistry/1110 - Chemistry the Central Science/6 - Electronic Structure of Atoms/Bonus - Study Guide.md

 ## Blackbody Problem
 Basically scientists wanted to find an equation which related the temperature of a blackbody to the wavelength / frequency of the energy it emitted.
 However any attempts to do so always ended with an equation that asymptotes towards infinity (Not in the good way).
-It also didnt follow experimental results.
+It also didn't follow experimental results.

+## Photoelectric Effect
+Scientists were looking to explain why bombarding a metal with light sometimes realeased electrons from the metal.
+It was an inequallity where the metal would only release electrons if the w